shanthiSreeDevaraju/shanthiSreeDevaraju/README.md

 - 👋 Hi, I’m @shanthiSreeDevaraju
 - 👀 I’m interested in Software Engineering and Distributed Computing.
 - 🌱 I’m currently a graduate student at New York University studying Computer Science.
-- 💞️ I’m actively looking for summer internships 2022.
+- 💞️ I’m actively looking for full time roles starting May 2023.
 - 📫 Please reach out to me at sd4601@nyu.edu

 <!---